Society for the Diffusion of Useful Knowledge: Related societies

 An independent Boston Society for the Diffusion of Useful Knowledge was founded as part of the Lyceum movement in the United States in 1829.
 It sponsored lectures by such speakers as Ralph Waldo Emerson and was active from 1829 to 1947.
 Later, an independent American Society for the Diffusion of Useful Knowledge was founded, which published a fifty-volume set of books called The American School Library.
 Henry David Thoreau cites the Society in his essay "Walking" in which he jestingly proposes a Society for the Diffusion of Useful Ignorance.

 Collections

-The archives of the Society are held by University College London, having been deposited by the Society after it closed in 1848.
+The archives of the Society are held by University College London (UCL) having been deposited by the Society after it closed in 1848.
 The archive spans 200 volumes and 121 boxes.
 It includes minutes, financial records, unpublished manuscripts, and correspondence.
+Around 250 books and periodicials from the Society are also held at UCL, comprising titles published by the organisation.

 University College London also holds the papers of the Society's founder, Henry Brougham.
 The papers consist primarily of Brougham's incoming correspondence, totalling around 50,000 items, and material relating to his legal and political career.